Therapy for Dissociation in Texas

-You might be curious about some unexplainable gaps in your memory.
-Maybe, you’ve had some “out of body” experiences, almost as if you have seen yourself from a distance but don’t feel like you are in your body.
+You might be curious about some unexplained gaps in your memory.
+Maybe you’ve had some “out of body” experiences, almost as if you have seen yourself from a distance, but don’t feel like you are in your body.
 Or, you have experienced times where the world around you seems foggy and unclear.
-Perhaps, you’ve noticed yourself doing things that you would normally never do and it feels familiar but not quite like you.
-At other times you might experience symptoms or reactions in your body that are unexplainable and seem foreign or disconnected from what is going on at the time.
+Perhaps, you’ve noticed yourself doing things that you would normally never do, and it feels familiar but not quite like you.
+At other times, you might experience symptoms or reactions in your body that are unexplainable and seem foreign or disconnected from what is going on at the time.
 These are all signs that you may be experiencing dissociation.

 What is Dissociation?